gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ### Failure in Protection Engines Validation {#evalidate}

-A Failure may occur during protection engine Validation, i.e. when the PVALID chunks {{pvalid-chunk}} are exchanged to validate the protection engine offered.
-In such case an ABORT chunk will be sent with error in protection cause code (specified in {{eprotect}}) and extra cause "Failure in Protection Engines Validation" identifier 0x02 to indicate this failure.
+A Failure may occur during protection engine Validation, i.e. when the PVALID chunks {{pvalid-chunk}} are exchanged to validate the initialization.
+In such case an ABORT chunk will be sent with error in protection cause code (specified in {{eprotect}}) and extra cause "Failure in Validation" identifier 0x02 to indicate this failure.

 ### Timeout During Protection Handshake or Validation {#etmout}